MarcGueury/oci-genai-agent-ext-lab/1-install/install.md

 # Install the Components

 ## Introduction
 In this lab, you will install all the components needed for this workshop.
-Some of these will be provisioned manually and many will be provisioned automatically using a provided Terraform script.
+Oracle Digital Assistant will be provisioned manually.
+The rest will be provisioned automatically using a provided Terraform script.

 Estimated time: 40 min